-I figured it would be beneficial to everyone if I answered some of her questions in this article.
-I also wanted to provide a little more direction when it comes to using Garlic, especially for helping to control both internal and external pests / parasites.
+I thought it would be beneficial to everyone if I answered some of her questions in this article.
+I also wanted to provide a little more direction when it comes to using garlic, especially for helping to control both internal and external pests.

-For more information on parasite control see our article Parasite Resistance In Horses And Chemical Deworming.
+For more information on parasite control see Parasite Resistance In Horses And Chemical Deworming.

-If you Google “Horses and Garlic” you will get a significant amount of information on the subject, so I’m going to stick to what my own personal beliefs and experiences have been when it comes to using this wonderful herb.
+If you Google “horses and garlic” you’ll get a significant amount of information on the subject, so I’m going to stick to what my own personal beliefs and experiences have been when it comes to using this wonderful herb.

 Garlic is the best known and most widely used herb in the horse world and for good reason.
 It’s one of those substances that Mother Nature provides that can assist us in many situations.